AMITKESARI2000/eco-project-front/README.md

 # Soil Fertiliser

-This is a project developed by students to help farmers.
+This is a project developed by students of IIT Tirupati to help farmers.

+Data is collected from Government Open Websites.

-It will display soil information of various states and districts.
+It will display soil information of various states and districts of India.

+It was made as a part of Semester Ecology Project.

+Open for Contribution!!!

 To start the project
 - clone it